Universal Amplifier PCBs

 Each board also provides several design options within it, as explained on each web page.

-They measure just 63 x 100mm so you can fit several side-by-side in a typical chassis, and they are made from standard 1.6mm fibreglass with 1oz copper tracks.
+They measure just 63 x 100mm so you can fit several side-by-side in a typical chassis, and they are made from standard 1.6mm fibreglass (colour may vary) with 1oz copper tracks.

 They look professional, so can be used both for rapid prototyping or for a final product.